 Happy first Advent everyone!
-Here is this year’s Advent wreath for you.
+Here is this year’s four candles Advent wreath for you.

 If you have followed along for some time, you might have expected me to announce my annual 12 Days of Christmas decorating series.
 After all I have done it for several years.
-There was my Red & White Christmas decor of 2011, my rustic natural Christmas decorations of 2012, my crafty woody Christmas of 2013, and of course my white Nordic Christmas house of 2014.
+There was my Red & White Christmas decor, my rustic natural Christmas decorations, my crafty woody Christmas, and of course my white Nordic Christmas house.
 And for the longest time, I was still expecting to do my series this year as well.
 I actually had a lot of projects planned in my head already.

 But than life happened and things changed, and priorities shifted.
 Not only for me, but also for my fellow 12 day-ers.
 And so in mutual agreement we decided that we’d go with the flow and not force ourselves into something that might not be as fun anymore.